 –Standards Manual, an imprint that preserves design manuals: After managing the legendary Kickstarter campaigns for both the NYCTA and NASA Standards Manuals––to raise almost $2 million–– we now run all of their media, and have landed them coverage in the New York Times, Wired, Gizmodo, Vanity Fair, Slate, Creative Review, and every design blog imagined.

-–Makerarm, an all-in-one digital fabricator: After raising a half million dollars on Kickstarter for this beautiful product, we continue to communicate with Makerarm’s incredible backers, submit the team to prestigious design awards, manage their social media, and of course get great press.
+–Makerarm, an all-in-one digital fabricator: After raising a half million dollars on Kickstarter for this beautiful product, we continue to offer strategy around community building, offer email marketing, submit the team to prestigious design awards, manage their social media, and of course get great press.

 –Keap, an online candle company: We introduced Keap’s brilliant “Scent to Home” service in Fast Company, T Magazine, Dwell, Mental Floss, Apartment Therapy and more while locking in some of the best holiday gift guides, including Core77 and Fast Company.